CommodoreAlex/SDR/advanced.md

 Video resource for building out a GNU Radio flowgraph to receive signals with your device, from Great Scott Gadgets:
 [View Video Here](https://www.youtube.com/watch?v=BeeSN14JUYU)

+---

 ## Security Implications of SDR

-SDR technology presents both opportunities and risks in the realm of cybersecurity and wireless communications.
+SDR technology presents both opportunities and risks in cybersecurity and wireless communications.
 Understanding these risks is crucial for ethical and legal use.

 ### Potential Security Risks

-- **Eavesdropping on Unencrypted Communications:** SDR can intercept unsecured transmissions such as analog radio, pagers, and some legacy digital systems- but intercepting encrypted communications without permission is illegal.
+- **Eavesdropping on Unencrypted Communications:** SDR can intercept unsecured transmissions such as analog radio, pagers, and some legacy digital systems—but intercepting encrypted communications without permission is illegal.
-- **Replay and Spoofing Attacks:** SDR can be used to capture and replay RF signals to impersonate legitimate devices (e.g., key fobs, access cards) which is illegal unless authorized as a penetration tester taking part in a physical assessment.
+- **Replay and Spoofing Attacks:** SDR can be used to capture and replay RF signals to impersonate legitimate devices (e.g., key fobs, access cards), which is illegal unless authorized as a penetration tester taking part in a physical assessment.
 - **Wireless Protocol Exploitation:** Weaknesses in proprietary or poorly implemented security protocols can be exploited using SDR-based tools, but this must be done with permission.

 ### Ethical Considerations